 Thus says the LORD, "A voice is heard in Ramah, Lamentation and bitter weeping Rachel is weeping for her children; She refuses to be comforted for her children, Because they are no more."Jeremiah 31:15(NASB)

-It is in chapter 31 that we read of the New Covenant, which God promised to make with Israel – not like to the covenant He made with Moses when He led them out of Egyptian slavery.
-In God's New and Better Covenant, He pledged to put His law into the hearts and minds of His people and to write it on their spirit.. so that He would be their God and they would be His people – forever.
+It is in chapter 31 that we read of the New Covenant, which God promised to make with Israel – not like to the Old Covenant He made with Moses when He led them out of Egyptian slavery.
+In God's New and better Covenant, He pledged to put His law into the hearts and minds of His people and to write it on their spirit so that He would be their God and they would be His people, forever.

-Heavenly Father, thank You for the many prophetic writing of holy men of God, like Jeremiah, who had to endure such pain and suffering so that we could receive Your written word.
-Thank You for the many promises that You made to Your people, Israel – despite their apostasy, and for the hope that we all have in Christ Jesus, their Messiah and our Saviour.
+Heavenly Father, thank You for the many prophetic writings of holy men of God like Jeremiah, who had to endure such pain and suffering so that we could receive Your written Word.
+Thank You for the many promises that You made to Your people, Israel, despite their apostasy, and for the hope that we all have in Christ Jesus, their Messiah and our Saviour.
 Thank You that Jesus is coming back to right all wrongs and that by Your grace You have told us the end from the beginning.
-Thank You that the day is coming when You will wipe away all tears from our eyes and Christ returns to reign as King of kings and Lord of lords.
-Help me to learn the lessons that You would teach me and help me to anchor my hope in Christ – in Whose name we pray, AMEN.
+Thank You that the day is coming when You will wipe away all tears from our eyes and Christ will return to reign as King of kings and Lord of lords.
+Help me to learn the lessons that You would teach me and help me to anchor my hope in Christ.
+In Jesus' name, AMEN.